By Andy Burrows

 Continuing the example above (website conversions), it’s fairly simple - good performance is a higher number of sales per website visit.
 The simplest way to measure that is with a ratio percentage sales volume over website views.
 The actions and behaviors to influence that will probably already be obvious from the performance driver tree - naturally we would try to optimise the website for conversions, by the website design, the product descriptions, brand image, and the ease of navigation and so on.

-You should then be able to overlay these measures over the CSFs to see the way that they flow.
+You should then be able to overlay these measures over the CSFs to check the way that they flow.
 This isn’t strictly necessary for developing the measures, but it does help when you come to develop reporting.
-But we don’t have time to talk about that this time.

 In that view, you should be able to see that each measure relates to something higher and lower in the logical flow.
-This means that the measure is a lagging measure at its own level, and a leading indicator for the performance at the higher level.
+This means that the measure is a lagging measure at its own level, as well as a leading indicator for the performance at the next levels.

 When it comes to strategy development, our factbase should be focused on what is important for the performance of the business.
 And through the process outlined above, we’ve identified critical success factors and measures for those.
 And so, not surprisingly, those CSFs are what gives us the focus for our factbase.